TomasHubelbauer/github-rulers/readme.md

 [Package](#packaging) and deploy to: https://partner.microsoft.com/dashboard/microsoftedge

 ### Packaging

+Regenerate `screenshot.png` and `screenshot.jpg` prior to publishing by going to `.github/workflows` and running `npm install` to install Playwright and Node-2FA and then `node . email password secret`.

 Prior to publishing the extension, an archive package must be made to upload to whichever browser extension store is being published to.
 To generate it, run: